 - Supervise and train aquaculture and fish hatchery support workers.

-Aquacultural Managers with little to no experience tend to make between $33110 and $45930 while the more experienced ones make over $83360 per year.
+Aquacultural Managers with little to no experience tend to make between $35440 and $50130 while the more experienced ones can earn over $100070 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Aquacultural Manager is to move to a higher paying state like FL.
-Right now, the highest paying states for Aquacultural Managers are FL, PA, AR, NJ and ID.
+One of the easiest ways to increase your salary as an Aquacultural Manager is to move to a higher paying state like NC.
+Right now, the highest paying states for Aquacultural Managers are NC, MN, CA, NV and PA.

-3 other factors that can increase your salary as An Aquacultural Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Aquacultural Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Aquacultural Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Aquacultural Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons